This article was last updated on: October 2018

 This first trip was only a couple of weeks, for them to test the waters with me, and for me to do the same with them.
-It all went fine, so much so that I returned twice, as I’ve said already.
+It all went fine, so much so that I returned twice later, and for way longer time.

-In the above article’s introduction it’s deeper explained why this trip was such an important thing for me back in the day.
+I explain why this trip was such an important thing for me back in the day in the introduction on the link above.

-So I went early to Suvarnabhumi Airport in a taxi, through a very good motorway, back then you couldn’t get to the Airport on train, but as can be seen in this photo, the rail link was already being built.
+So, I went early to Suvarnabhumi Airport in a taxi, through a very good motorway.
+Back then, you couldn’t get to the Airport on train.

 Reaching the Airport.

-I arrived in the Airport and checked-in, there I was asked for my colombian ID because I told them that Colombia was my final destination, and since I had entered Thailand with another passport, they needed to see I had a residency permit or visa or something.
+I arrived in the Airport and checked-in.
+There, they asked for my Colombian ID, because I told them that Colombia was my final destination.

 Finger’s good, eh?

-Then I went to see the operations and to take photos from a place that existed back then in the sixth floor, I don’t know if now, ten years later, it still exists.
-I had breakfast right there.
-Some of the Airplanes I saw in that moment:
+Then, I went to see the operations and to take photos from a place that existed back then in the sixth floor.

 Qatar Airways Airbus A330.